s-gbz/grilborzer.github.io/_posts/2020-08-07-the-power-of-writing-morning-pages-part-5.md

 **I feel** .. immensely grateful.
 My pages started out with complaints on stress and all the things I need to manage (exams are coming up).
 I felt hugely overwhelmed.
-My stream of consciousness somehow turned the last page into a eulogy for myself.
+My stream of consciousness then somehow turned the last page into a eulogy for myself.

-I started frantically what I'm good at, stating that I am good and "worth it" in general and finished with gratefulness for that.
+I started frantically scribbling that I'm good the way I am and finished with a deep sense of gratefulness (which I wrote about as well).

-**I think** .. the power of self love is immense and crucial part of a healthy life.
+**I think** .. the power of self-love is immense and crucial part of a healthy life.
-Far too often we slip into subtle manners of self criticism.
+Far too often we slip into subtle manners of self-criticism.
 We expect ourselves to be the very best without consideration to which degree that's possible.

 **When was the last time you showed compassion for yourself?**